 1. Make a list of all the great things you do for teachers that make your school different to others.

-2. Highlight these (including the fact that you offer personal video coaching) in your existing recruitment processes to show that you are committed to developing your staff.
+2. Highlight these (including the fact that you offer personal video coaching) in your existing teacher recruitment and retention processes to show that you are committed to developing your staff.
 Share them with recruitment agencies and highlight them in your adverts to stand out from those that just demand qualities from teachers.

 3. Back these up (and deal with any worries people have about video in the classroom) by developing case studies of current teachers and creating a recruitment section on your website where people can ask questions and show their interest in future jobs.